eaglexiang/json2excel/README.md

 ## Installing

-You can build and install from source:
+You can download from [Release](https://github.com/eaglexiang/json2excel/releases/latest) or build and install from source:

 ```shell
 go install github.com/eaglexiang/json2excel@latest